bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/_index.md

 Both must be submitted individually to the Moodle area by 22.00 before the next lab.

+The results of your lab will be presented by one randomly selected member of the group in the next lab.

 [Here are some general guidelines on lab reports.](/studies/grading/guideline)

 ## Exercises